vytautasl1337/UseTheForce/README.md

 __Getting the scripts__ :arrow_down:

-So... you decided to enter the world of pain and start analyzing your data.
 Originally, intended to sync two local repositories, but it proved to be more complicated than it was worth it.
 You can now get the latest scripts by using the following commands:

 Navigate to the directory where you will store the scripts: